Home » Parking tips » What tires do I need for my car?

 How often should you change your tires?

 Okay, you know your treadwear rating, but how can you use that number to know when to change your tires?
-The truth is—you can’t.
+The truth is— can’t.
 The treadwear rating is more about making predictions than letting you know specifically when you’ll need to change your tires.

 So here are a few ways to know when you need to change your tires: